akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

 *   **Ubuntu Server:** Your Ubuntu server where Minikube will run.
 *   **Docker Installation on Ubuntu:** Docker Engine must be installed and running on your Ubuntu server.
 Minikube will use Docker as its driver.
 If not installed, follow the [official Docker installation guide for Ubuntu](https://docs.docker.com/engine/install/ubuntu/).
+    *   **Network for Docker:** Ensure Docker containers on your Ubuntu server have internet access (e.g., can resolve and reach `fonts.googleapis.com`, `registry.yarnpkg.com`).
+Check DNS settings and firewall rules (e.g., `ufw`) on the Ubuntu host if builds fail with network errors.
 *   **Minikube Installation on Ubuntu:** Minikube must be installed on your Ubuntu server.
 If not installed, follow the [official Minikube documentation](https://minikube.sigs.k8s.io/docs/start/).
 *   **Minikube Running with Docker Driver:** Ensure Minikube is started, explicitly using the Docker driver if it's not the default on your system:
     ```bash